asarasua/MoDe/README.md

 Alternatively you can just click on "Downlaod ZIP" and extract the content in your addons directory.

 ##Getting it to work

-The easiest way to go is from the example:
+###New project

+- Copy an empty example to your 'apps/myApps' (or equivalent) directory.
+- Create a new group called 'ofxKinectFeatures' under the 'addons' group.
+- Drag the 'src' folder from the 'addons/ofxKinectFeatures/' directory to the group you just created.

+###From the example
+The current version needs **ofxOpenNI** (https://github.com/gameoverhack/ofxOpenNI) to work.

+To make this example work, do the following:
+- Download ofxOpenNI to your addons directory.
 - Open an openFrameworks project.
-- Copy the 'example' folder to your 'apps/myApps' (or equivalent) folder
+- Copy the 'example' folder to your 'apps/myApps' (or equivalent) directory.
+- Copy the 'bin' folder from 'addons/ofxOpenNI/examples/opeNI-SimpleExamples/' to your project directory (this is to have the correct folder structure and config files for openNI to work).
-- Copy the folder called 'lib' from '**ofxOpenNI**/mac/copy_to_data_openni_path' to the 'bin/data/openni' directory of your example.
+- Copy the 'lib' folder from '**ofxOpenNI**/mac/copy_to_data_openni_path' to the 'bin/data/openni' directory of your project.

-If you want to start a project from scratch:
-- Follow the instructions in https://github.com/gameoverhack/ofxOpenNI to add ofxOpenNI and then:
-- Create a group under 'addons' named 'ofxKinectFeatures'
-- Drag the 'src' folder into this group.

 ##API
+The API has been designed not to depend on a particular library for the skeleton tracking with Kinect.
+Currently, an example using **ofxOpenNI** is included.

-The features are accessed through an `ofxKinectFeatures` object, and for the moment we need an `ofxOpenNI` object to get kinect skeleton data.
-So in ofApp.h:
+The features are accessed through an `ofxKinectFeatures` object, so declare it in ofApp.h:

-    ofxOpenNI kinect;
     ofxKinectFeatures featExtractor;

-Then, in setup(), we need to tell the extractor where to get the data from:

-    featExtractor.setKinect(&kinect);

-And in update(), we just call the methods that update the kinect information and calculate descriptors:

-    kinect.update();
-    featExtractor.update();
+In update(), we just update skeletons data sending a `map<int, ofPoint>` where keys are integers identifying joints and values are the x, y, z positions of these joints.
+For example, when using ofxOpenNI, this can be done as follows:

+    //kinect is an ofxOpenNI object
+    for (int i = 0; i < kinect.getNumTrackedUsers(); i++) {
+        ofxOpenNIUser user = kinect.getTrackedUser(i);
+        map<int, ofPoint> joints;
+        for (int j = 0; j < user.getNumJoints(); j++) {
+            joints[j] = user.getJoint((Joint)j).getWorldPosition();
+        }
+        featExtractor.updateSkeleton(i, joints);
+    }

-From there, features can be accessed calling the appropriate methods.
+From there, features of a particular skeleton can be accessed calling the appropriate methods.
+It is **necesarry** to check if the desired skeleton exists.
-For joint descriptors, using Joint constants. e.g., to get the x velocity of the right hand:
+For joint descriptors, using skeleton and joint id's. e.g., to get the x velocity of the right hand (in ofxOpenNI, identified by the `JOINT_RIGHT_HAND`constant):

-    featExtractor.getVelocity(JOINT_RIGHT_HAND).x;
+    if (featExtractor.skeletonExists(0)) {
+        featExtractor.getSkeleton(0)->getVelocity(JOINT_RIGHT_HAND).x;
+    }

 For ovearall descriptors, just by calling the method.
 E.g.:

-    featExtractor.getQom();
+    featExtractor.getSkeleton(0)->getQom();

+If a skeleton is lost, it has to be removed from the ofxKinectFeatures object:

+    featExtractor.removeSkeleton(0);

+In the ofxOpenNI example, this is done in a method that is called everytime an ofxOpenNIUserEvent occurs:

+    void ofApp::userEvent(ofxOpenNIUserEvent &event){
+        if (event.userStatus == USER_TRACKING_STOPPED) {
+            featExtractor.removeSkeleton(0);
+        }
+    }